-Passion, Persistence, and Patience
+Chef Viraj Borkar ’10, Passion, Persistence, and Patience

-Viraj took advantage of every opportunity that came his way.
-He became a chef’s assistant in the Continuing Education department for food enthusiast classes and Boot Camps; was the assistant to the winning team of James Kent and Tom Allen at the Bocuse d’Or USA finals in 2010; and was awarded the Nucci Scholarship for Culinary Innovation by the Produce Marketing Association Education Foundation.
+But first, Viraj earned his bachelor’s degree in hospitality from the prestigious Institute of Hotel Management, Catering Technology, and Applied Nutrition in Mumbai.
+Then it was on to Hyde Park.
+“My admission reps made the application process easy to understand,” Viraj says.
+“The whole campus life and the atmosphere itself was the best experience.”
+He took advantage of every opportunity that came his way.
+Viraj became a chef’s assistant in CIA’s Continuing Education department for food enthusiast classes and Boot Camps; was the assistant to the winning team of James Kent and Tom Allen at the Bocuse d’Or USA finals in 2010; and was awarded the Nucci Scholarship for Culinary Innovation by the Produce Marketing Association Education Foundation.

-Back in Hyde Park Viraj continued to stage while juggling his course work.
-“I was able to do stages at Eleven Madison Park and Jean-Georges, and I was very fortunate to complete my externship at Tabla under Chef Floyd Cardoz,” Viraj explains.
+Viraj would stage on weekends while juggling his course work.
+“I was able to do stages at Eleven Madison Park and Jean-Georges, and I was very fortunate to complete my internship at Tabla under Chef Floyd Cardoz,” Viraj explains.
 “Overall, the CIA really helped me get exposure to amazing kitchens and gain experience for my résumé.
 I was also able to build contacts.”

 Looking back Viraj is grateful for his CIA education and experience.
 “One of the main things about the CIA is certainly the culinary focus but the school offers so much more in the varied curriculum so you graduate with a well rounded education,” says Viraj.
 “If you have a chance to be a student at the CIA, be calm, know your passion, take in everything, grow your endurance and patience, and get involved.
 Every day you have an opportunity to make new connections.
 With passion, persistence, and patience you too can shape your dreams into reality.”